getbase/base/readme.md

 ## Support

 * IE10+ and all other modern browsers.
-* Please, specify browsers you need to support in `package.json` according to [browserslist docs](https://github.com/ai/browserslist#queries).
+* Please specify browsers you need to support in `package.json` according to [browserslist docs](https://github.com/ai/browserslist#queries).

 * * *